Headache attributed to spontaneous intracranial hypotension: Treatment and prognosis

 Headache attributed to spontaneous intracranial hypotension is being recognized with increasing frequency.
 Orthostatic headache, low CSF pressure, and diffuse meningeal enhancement on brain magnetic resonance imaging (MRI) are the major features of the classic syndrome.
 However, some cases have nonorthostatic headache, normal CSF pressure, or no evidence of diffuse meningeal enhancement .
 As our understanding of this syndrome is still evolving, the terms "low CSF pressure headache," "spontaneous intracranial hypotension," "spontaneous CSF leak," "CSF hypovolemia," and "CSF volume depletion" tend to be used interchangeably.

 This topic will review the treatment and prognosis of headache attributed to spontaneous intracranial hypotension.
 Other aspects of this disorder are discussed separately.
-(See "Pathophysiology, clinical features, and diagnosis".)
+(See "Headache attributed to spontaneous intracranial hypotension: Pathophysiology, clinical features, and diagnosis".)

 Post-lumbar puncture headache is reviewed elsewhere.
 (See "Post-lumbar puncture headache".)